Product Manager Job Description

 Product management is the job of looking after a specific product within a business.

 A product manager is responsible for the overall success of their product.
-Some people describe it as owning your own business (your product) inside a larger organisation.
+Some people describe it as running your own business (your product) inside a larger organisation – like a ‘mini-CEO’.

 There are two parts to the job – developing new products and features, and managing those that are already launched or ‘in-life’.

 There’s a lot to do and different skills are needed.
-The full product management role is often split across different people – which makes the product manager job description tricky.
+The full set of product management activities are often split across different roles – which makes the product manager job description tricky.
 Some product managers work with the development team and others focus on how the product is marketed and sold.
 Job titles vary and no two companies are set up in exactly the same way.